swapagarwal/egghead-instructor-101-guide/03-Creating-Courses/01-Creating-Courses.md

 If you haven't, we recommend you read the section on creating lessons to get more details on recording screencasts.
 A course is a series of lessons, recorded one by one.
 It's like stacking bricks.

+## **Lesson-00 Course Overview**

+The course is recorded as per the course proposal, what next?

+Students want to have courses summarized with descriptions of what they will learn, and why they should care.

+To answer this, we are adding introductions to courses.
+The introduction should set expectations for what will be learned throughout the course and offer encouragement and let students know they "got this."

+As you have already defined a user story and goals for the course, you have a great starting point for the introduction.

 ## **Maintaining the Course**

 "JavaScript Fatigue"